shinymetal6/A_os/README.md

 This leaves A_os untouched when switching from Sample Processes to user processes.<br>
 Just having a "user_config.h" in the user processes area disables the Sample Processes<br>
 It's still under user responsibility to have a conveniently compiled "user_config.h".<br>
+# Added QtConfigurator<br>
+QtConfigurator is a simple tool to generate user_config.h file.
+Still in wip.<br>